 Death is a time of crisis for one’s family and friends no matter where it takes place.
 If death occurs overseas the experience can be even more traumatic, especially if the procedures involved are not clearly understood.
-For detailed instructions on the disposition of remains, read the Embassy’s annual report on the Disposition of Remains (PDF 251KB)
+When a U.S. citizen dies abroad, a consular officer informs the deceased family about options and costs for disposition of remains.
+The Consular Section will also prepare a Consular Report of Death Abroad.

 Reporting the Death of an American